jar-ben/mustool/README.md

 * muser2[5] - muser2 is a SAT CNF single MUS extraction tool and we use it for an implementation of the shrinking procedure in the three MUS enumeration algorithms.
 We distribute only a linux complied binary of muser2 (./muser2-para) alongside our tool.
 The source code of muser2 is available at https://bitbucket.org/anton_belov/muser2.
 We recommend you, the user of our tool, download the source code of muser2 and build it on your own to make sure that you have a build that is suitable for your architecture.
 * z3[6] - we use the SMT satisfiability solver z3 as a satisfiability solver in the SMT domain.
 However, we do not distribute the code of z3 (and nor a binary); we include it as a C++ library and you have to download and install it on your own.
 * SPOT[7] - SPOT is a C++ library for LTL, omega-automata manipulation, and LTL model checking.
 We use SPOT as a satisfiability solver in the LTL domain.
 You have to download and install the library on your own.
 * MiniBones[8] - MiniBones is a tool for computing complete bakcbones of a given satisfiable SAT CNF formula.
 We use it as a subroutine in our heuristic called Backbone heuristic; the heuristic can be optionally used to speed up a MUS enumeration in the SAT domain.
-Unfortunately, the license of MiniBones is currently not precisely stated and thus we do not distribute it with our tool.
-You can download its binary from its author's webpage http://sat.inesc-id.pt/~mikolas/sw/minibones/.
-Name it minibones_binary and put it into this directory.
-Even a better option is to contact the author of MiniBones and ask him for a source code so that you can use MiniBones directly (it is faster).
-We provide a wrapper, Bones.h and Bones.cpp, for running MiniBones from source code.
-See Bones.h for the folder structure that needs to be set up to incorporate MiniBones from source code.
-Also, you have to change the MINIBONESTYPE flag in Makefile.
+We include minibone's source code (check the license file in ./minibones)

 ## Installation
 If you have already installed the above mentioned tools, just run "make"